openlawlibrary/pygls/docs/source/user-guide.rst

 .. seealso::

-   It's recommeded that you follow the :ref:`tutorial <tutorial>` before reading this section.
+   It's recommended that you follow the :ref:`tutorial <tutorial>` before reading this section.

 - The :func:`~pygls.server.LanguageServer.feature` decorator is used to register a handler for a given LSP message.
 - The :func:`~pygls.server.LanguageServer.command` decorator is used to register a named command.